-A tour guide and transportation on an air-conditioned vehicle are included, which is perfect if you happen to be visiting during the summer.
+A tour guide and transportation in an air-conditioned vehicle are included, which is perfect if you happen to be visiting during the summer.
 You’ll pass and/or stop at Galway’s Latin Quarter, Galway Bay, The Burren, and the Cliffs of Moher.

 To get from Dublin to Cliffs of Moher, consider booking this rail tour.
 It’s approximately fifteen hours long, so it is one of the longer tour options you can take from Dublin.
-It’s longer because it includes many more stops along the way, so it’s a bit more scenic!
+It’s long because it includes many more stops along the way, so it’s a bit more scenic!

-The tour starts at Dublin Heuston Station downtown and leaves around 7 a.m., so it’s an early morning.
+The tour starts at Dublin Heuston Station downtown and leaves around 7 a.m., so it’s early morning.
 You’ll have a reserved seat on the train and a tour guide who will stay with your group at all times.

 From Dublin, you’ll take the train over to Limerick, and you can even have breakfast on the train ride if you’d like.
 Once there, you’ll have a bit of time in Limerick to explore with your guide, who will give you a tour.

 After, you’ll take a bus over to Bunratty Castle and Folk Park, where you’ll stay and explore for an hour and a half before heading over to the Cliffs of Moher for two hours.
-Lastly, you’ll pass by the Burren before getting an hour to explore in Galway’s Eyre Square before heading home for the evening.
+Lastly, you’ll pass by the Burren before getting an hour to explore Galway’s Eyre Square before heading home for the evening.

 This is definitely one of the more unique Cliffs of Moher day trips from Dublin!
 It leaves in the morning at 7:15 a.m. from the Molly Malone Statue on Suffolk Street and lasts about thirteen hours in total.